An Itinerant Geographer

 I don’t want to begin to count all the strangers I live with, from my phones, my laptop, my desktop, my printer, my modem, my range extenders, my televisions—plural—to the raft of appliances that have turned my kitchen into a machine room.
 Yes, these strangers make life wonderfully comfortable, but they demand that I accept their terms and conditions.

 So it is that I mutter at the seat-belt warning buzzer or chime or whatever it is.
 I curse the tangles of wires sprouting from my electronic stuff.
 I consciously try not to notice the LEDs blinking at my bedside.
 On calm mornings I often step out on my front porch and through the darkness hear what sounds like a newspaper printing press roaring maybe two doors down the street.
 It’s not a printing press.
 It’s a six-lane freeway.
 A visitor might guess that the road was five hundred feet away, but it’s actually well over a mile away.
-It’s astonishing how far that sound carries and how thoroughly it spoils my enjoyment of the morning, but my choice is simple: go back inside or ignore the noise.
-I often do go back inside, but I sympathize with whales and dolphins.
+It’s astonishing how far that sound carries and how thoroughly it spoils my enjoyment of the morning, but my choice is dead simple: tolerate the noise or go back inside.
+I sympathize with whales and dolphins who can’t do that.

 I tell myself that these terms and conditions are a fair price to pay for comforts unknown to Michelangelo and Mozart, but I also worry.
 I have almost come to believe that I am the thing, the object, the mass, the corpus, that steps on my bathroom scale.
 No more and no less.
-I only occasionally remember those moments when I have felt or recognized that I am part of something bigger.
-I understand now that those were the moments when I possessed environmental freedom.
-These were the moments I was somewhere I belonged.
+I occasionally remember those moments when I have felt or recognized that I am part of something bigger.
+I understand now that those were the moments when, like standing at Gap Bluff, I possessed environmental freedom.
+They were the moments I was somewhere I belonged.

 So here I am at Darling Harbor.
-I’m walking around, a little disappointed that nobody is applauding my acrobatic skill.
+I’m walking around, a little disappointed that nobody is applauding my pedestrian skill.
+(We even make that word a synonym for something dull and tedious.)
 If a toddler looks at me, I smile, and if the toddler stumbles, I purse my lips in sympathy.
 With that, I’m about done with my natural gifts and am ready for learned behavior.
 My mother taught me not to urinate in public.
-Childhood friends taught me to be careful who I pick a fight with.
+Childhood friends taught me to be careful about who I pick a fight with.
 More recently, and more than once, I’ve almost been killed learning that Australians drive on the left.

 All in all, here at Darling Harbor, and at almost any settled and prosperous spot on the planet, I’m walking around not in the world for which I am naturally gifted but in a space mostly shaped by people trying to make money by providing something that somebody was willing to buy.
-I could say I’m alienated, but that’s a prestige word, and I’m not qualified to use it.
-I like the phrase “deprived of my birthright,” but it was taken a long, long time ago.
-I’m left with words like “detached” and “separated.”
-They are embarrassingly ordinary words, but if I had thought about them a bit I would have realized that what I really want is their opposites.
+I could say I’m alienated, but that’s a prestige word.
+Alternatively, I like the phrase “deprived of my birthright,” but it belongs to an old, old book.
+I’m left with words I used before: “detached” and “separated.”
+They are embarrassingly ordinary words, but if I think about them a bit I realize that what I really want is their opposites.